What are 5 important things to consider when commissioning a digital project?

 Stakeholder Alignment: It's also important to align with all stakeholders on what's essential for the initial release and what can wait for later phases.
 This helps manage expectations and ensures everyone is on the same page about what will be delivered - and when.

-In line with our Core Value of Transparency we'll always be happy to give you our honest opinion and suggest areas of a project that we feel are unnecessary.
+In line with our Core Value of Integrity we'll always be happy to give you our honest opinion and suggest areas of a project that we feel are unnecessary.
 We're not being mean, we just want the project to succeed and we want to focus our efforts on the essentials!

 4. Ongoing Maintenance: Planning Beyond Launch